'We are naturally wired to heal from trauma'. F. Shapiro.

 Often many of these problems can be rooted in some kind of trauma, for example being humiliated, attacked, bullied, criticised or abused, either during childhood or as an adult.
 Although this may not always be acknowledged.

-EMDR can accelerate and facilitate therapy by resolving the impact of your past traumas and allowing you to live more fully in the present.
+EMDR therapy can facilitate the whole psychotherapy journey by resolving the impact of your past traumas and allowing you to live more fully in the present.
 It is not, however, appropriate for everyone.
 The process is rapid, and any disturbing experiences, if they occur at all, last for a comparatively short period of time.
 Nevertheless you need to be aware of, and willing to experience, the strong feelings and disturbing thoughts, which sometimes occur during sessions.

 HOW LONG DOES TREATMENT TAKE?

-EMDR can be brief focused treatment or part of a longer psychotherapy journey.
-EMDR sessions can be for 60 to 90 minutes.
+EMDR therapy can be a brief focused treatment or part of a longer psychotherapy journey.
+EMDR therapy sessions can be for 60 to 90 minutes.

 WILL I REMAIN IN CONTROL AND EMPOWERED?

 During EMDR treatment, you will remain in control, fully alert and wide awake.
 This is not a form of hypnosis and you can stop the process at any time.
 Throughout the session, I will support and facilitate your own self-healing and intervene as little as possible.
 Reprocessing is usually experienced as something that happens spontaneously, and new connections and insights are felt to arise quite naturally from within.
-As a result, most people experience EMDR as being a natural and very empowering therapy.
+As a result, most people experience EMDR therapy as being natural and very empowering.

-WHAT EVIDENCE IS THERE THAT EMDR IS A SUCCESSFUL TREATMENT?
+WHAT EVIDENCE IS THERE THAT EMDR THERAPY IS A SUCCESSFUL TREATMENT?

 Erika Mancini Psychotherapist & Counsellor